Skip to main content

 Old cottages hide scope.
 When you open a century-old wall and find cast iron failure or undersized electrical, it shows up in your weekly budget report that same week.
 No renegotiation, no padded contingency.

-We rebuilt a 100-year-old bungalow in Old Southeast that multiple contractors said should be torn down.
-We know Key West cottage construction, pier-and-beam foundations, and hex-block preservation.
+We rebuilt a 100-year-old wood single-family home in Old Southeast that multiple contractors said should be torn down.
+The whole-house historic remodel was recognized by Preserve the Burg.
+We know Key West cottage construction, pier-and-beam foundations, the Hexagon Block Sidewalk Preservation overlay, and the Artist Enclave designation that defines this neighborhood.

 DESIGN-BUILD UNDER ONE ROOF